StableMotion: One-Step Motion Estimation with Diffusion Prior: Method

 We adopt the priors (i.e., pretrained weights) from existing foundation models, specifically Stable Diffusion 2.0~\cite{rombach2022high}, as our backbone.
 The model is expected to predict a flow field $F \in \mathbb{R}^{2 \times H \times W}$ representing the motion of each pixel from the condition image $I_{cond}$ towards the corresponding ground truth image ${I}_{gt}$:

-where $\epsilon$ is standard Gaussian noise, and $C$ are conditions that at least contain an condition image $I_{cond}$.
-For SIR, $C = (I_{cond}, M)$, where $I_{cond}$ refers to stitched images and $M$ is a mask indicating the blank regions in $I_{cond}$.
-For RSC, $C = I_{cond}$, where $I_{cond}$ represents the rolling shutter image.
-The predicted results can be produced via a warping operation:
+where $\epsilon$ is standard Gaussian noise, and $C$ denotes the conditioning input, which at minimum contains the input image $I_{cond}$.
+For SIR, $C = (I_{cond}, M)$, where $I_{cond}$ denotes the stitched image and $M$ is a mask indicating the blank regions in $I_{cond}$.
+For RSC, $C = I_{cond}$, where $I_{cond}$ denotes the rolling-shutter image.
+The final prediction is obtained through a warping operation: